Twitch Line Highlighter VS Code Extension

 Nickname setting.
 If you are using your own account for the chat bot then enter your account username as the value here.
 If you created a separate account use that username.
 Save your changes.

-In the status bar, click the "Disconnected" button.
-After clicking it, you'll see a notification that the extension is missing Twitch Credentials.
+In the status bar, click the "Twitch" button.
+After clicking it, you'll see a notification that the extension wants to open a URL.

 To highlight a line, use: